Atharva-spec/Atharva-spec/README.md

 - 👋 Hi, I’m @Atharva-spec
-- 👀 I’m interested in PYTHON,JAVA, C and C++
+- 👀 I’m interested in PYTHON, C and C++
 - 🌱 I’m currently learning PYTHON
 - 💞️ I’m looking to collaborate on FOR THE TIME BEING NOTHING
 - 📫 How to reach me YOU CAN INVITE ME